 - The Vintage Cocktail Club – take some time out and try some delicious cocktails in this highly ambient spot.

 - Marsh’s Library – this antique library is a great way to pass the time on your visit to Dublin as well as being a great example of the cultural heritage of the city.

 Catch your direct flight from Liverpool to Dublin (DUB) today and experience everything the city has to offer!

 Ryanair fly regularly between Liverpool and Dublin.
 You can book your Dublin flight right here using our SkyScanner booking system.
-Flights from Liverpool to Dublin in Ireland fry into Dublin Airport are regular, quick and convenient and so perfect for business, tourism or as a jumping off point for a wider trip.
+Flights from Liverpool to Dublin in Ireland fly into Dublin Airport.
+They are regular, quick and convenient and so perfect for business, tourism or as a jumping off point for a wider trip.